AdoHaha/ros_fun/README.md

 From there open [*fun_with_ROS_2.ipynb*](http://localhost:8888/fun_with_ROS_2.ipynb) to access the presentation and demos.

-The demo uses ROS Foxy
+The demo uses ROS Humble